 - I am looking for a job which could become a career.

 - To obtain a position with your company.

 - My resume for employers to see for jobs I want.

-Use this knowledge to your advantage, try to write using these characteristics.
-If you don't have a degree give the impression that you are more educated by writing in a more complex way.
+Use this knowledge to your advantage; try to write using these characteristics.
+If you don't have a degree, give the impression that you have more education by writing in a more complex way.
 Ask friends to help and consult online writing resources.

-Don't Rush It, Think It ThroughTry to describe in one simple sentence the skills you possess and how you will benefit the employer.
+Don't Rush, Think It ThroughTry to describe in one simple sentence the skills you possess and how you will benefit the employer.
 We allow up to 200 characters, which is plenty to accomplish this goal.
-You may be tempted to not put much time into this portion but it is really important.
+You may be tempted not to put much time into this portion, but it is essential.

-This is the first time a potential employer is going to learn about you and everything you bring to the table.
-It would be best if this first impression was a good one.
+Our directory may be the first time a potential employer learns about you and everything you bring to the table.
+It would be best if this first impression were a good one.
 No one is going to click on your listing to read your resume if the directory description is not written to be compelling.

 For the sake of appearing to be a complex, comprehensive individual use as much of the available space allotted for your listing.
 Making it too short can look like you couldn't be bothered to take the time to do a good job.
 Like this wasn't important enough to spend the proper amount of time on it.
 The choice is yours.